San Francisco County and city assistance programs.

 Temple United Methodist Church - Partners with local San Francisco food banks to offer aid.
 (415) 586-1444

-San Francisco Food Bank - Maybe the first places to call as they are a central clearinghouse for donated food that redistributes donations through partnerships with churches, nonprofit agencies, local charities and eligible congregations who host a variety of food distribution programs to low income.
+San Francisco Food Bank - Maybe the first places to call as they are a central clearinghouse for donated food that redistributes using donations through partnerships with churches, nonprofit agencies, local charities and eligible congregations.
+All of those groups then in effect host a variety of food distribution programs to low income.
 Phone (415) 282-1900.

 Providence Foundation of San Francisco ((415) 206-0263) - This non-profit provides a variety of services and assistance programs for seniors, low income, children, youth, and homeless people throughout the city.
 Access hot meals, shelter, after school tutoring, senior housing and more.

-Find information on other San Francisco food pantries.
-There are a couple dozen other primary distribution centers and food banks that operate across San Francisco.
+Find information on other San Francisco County free food pantries.
+There are a couple dozen other primary distribution centers, free soup kitchen meal sites and food banks that operate across San Francisco.